hotwax/oms-documentation/Inventory/Update Inventory.md

 # Update Inventory API

 Updates the inventory of products in HotWax.
 To update inventory you will need to call the endpoint with the POST method.
-The actual inventory is changed by getting the inventory variance in the "IN" parameter.
+The actual inventory is changed by getting the inventory variance in the input parameter.

 Example: